 Hosting a wedding is a major undertaking.
 Before diving into each of your must-haves, it’s important to know the budget you have to work with.

-According to The Knot’s latest study, the bride’s parents often pay for 45 percent of wedding costs.
-The groom’s family chips in 13 percent and couples cover the rest.
+According to The Knot’s latest study, on average, parents contribute 51% of the wedding budget, while couples cover the remaining 49%.
 Talking with each family is the best place to start.
 Even if they haven’t set money aside, it’s possible they will still want to contribute.

-“Communication early and often is the best approach,” says Ross Menke, a Nashville-based certified financial planner (CFP®) and founder of Lyndale Financial.
+“Communication early and often is the best approach,” says Ross Menke, a certified financial planner (CFP®) at Mariner Wealth Advisors.

 He suggests sharing your goals and getting feedback from both families early on.
 Once you know how much each family will chip in, it’s much easier to create your budget.